 Although it may not affect this round of talks with UPS, according to the Teamsters for a Democratic Union are “organizing” to make changes to the Teamsters’ constitution at the next union convention.

-Below is the actual vote counts for the Upstate and Western New York Teamsters:
+Below are the actual vote counts for the Upstate and Western New York Teamsters:

 Teamsters Vote Turnout for … by on Scribd